 It is important to act fast when your phone or tablet gets wet.
-Water and electricity simply don’t get along, so a wet device could short out and even give you an electric shock.
-Water can cause damage to the screen, find its way into bezels, slots, under the screen and into the battery cavity.
+Water and electricity simply don’t get along; a wet device could short out and even give you an electric shock.
+Water can cause damage to the screen and seep into bezels, slots, under the screen and into the battery cavity.

-Basically, letting your phone or tablet (or laptop) get wet is a bad idea, and requires you to act as quickly as possible.
+Basically, letting your phone or tablet get wet is a bad idea, and requires you to act as quickly as possible.

 If your phone has been exposed to enough water to make you concerned, the first thing you should do is turn it off!
-Not all phones will allow you to remove the battery, but if this option is available to you, do this rather than turning the device off.
+Meanwhile, if you’re using a phone with a removable battery, open the compartment and take the battery out.

-Whatever you do, don’t waste time checking if it still works or not – this will make things worse!
+Whatever you do, don’t waste time checking if the wet phone or tablet still works or not.
+Doing so will only make things worse!

 You might be out and about when the phone gets wet, or you might be at home or in the office.
 Either way, you will need to find a flat, dry surface that you can use for the following steps.
-Fast action is hugely recommended—failure to complete this and the following steps quickly will result in a permanently damaged phone or tablet!
+Fast action is recommended—failure to quickly complete the following steps will result in a permanently damaged phone or tablet!

-The reason for this step is simple—water gets everywhere!
-By removing these two cards, you can dry the slots where they are housed with some tissue paper, soaking up as much water as possible.
+The reason for this is simple—water gets everywhere!
+By removing these two cards, you can dry the slots with some tissue paper to soak residual water.

 Drying the Phone or Tablet

-Don’t stop with the SIM and SD card slots, however – any water you can find on your switched-off device should be blotted up as quickly as possible.
+Don’t stop with the SIM and SD card slots.
+Any water you can find on your switched-off device should be blotted up as quickly as possible.

 You just need to dry the bare circuit board, wires and processors inside.

-Boiler/Airing Cupboard: another heat-based solution, this will take a few hours to dry your phone—probably about a full day.
-Make sure your boiler is switched on before using this solution, however.
+A heat-based solution, this will take a few hours to dry your phone—probably about a full day.
+Switch on your boiler before using this solution, however.

-Lots of Silica Gel: if you’re a serial tech addict, the chances are you’ve collected a large supply of silica gel sachets for some indeterminate event in the future.
-Well, I’ve got news for you – the future is now!
+Do you collect those packets of silica that ship with most electronic goods?
 Pack your phone or tablet into a box with plenty of silica gel sachets to cover the device on all sides and leave it overnight, and hope that your hoarding wasn’t in vain.

-Pure Alcohol: one last suggestion that has been proven to work is the use of pure alcohol.
-If the damage caused to your device by water is the result of basic physics then the submerging of the switched-off device into rubbing alcohol is a result of basic chemistry.
-The concept is simple: the alcohol will displace the water, and when your device is removed from the liquid the alcohol will evaporate.
+One last suggestion that has been proven to work is the use of pure alcohol.
+If the damage caused to your device by water is the result of basic physics, then the submerging of the switched-off device into rubbing alcohol is a result of basic chemistry.
+The alcohol displaces the water, then you remove the device from the liquid the alcohol will evaporate.
 This is an extreme solution, but useful if the other fixes don’t work.

 These potential fixes are precisely that: “potential” fixes, as opposed to “actual” fixes.
-They’ve all be used by people in the past, but none is guaranteed to work, not even submerging in rice!
-As such, there are a few things you should consider:
+They have been shown to work, but none is guaranteed.
+As such, consider these safer practices: